 Do you need someone to talk to?

 Your child was just diagnosed with HIE and your head is spinning with what may feel like a thousand different things.
-Questions, medical terms, care plans; it can be difficult to make sense of everything that has happened.
+It can be difficult to make sense of everything that has happened.

-As you start to do your research on exactly what your child’s diagnosis means, you may be bombarded with facts, information, and advice regarding HIE, and you may be lost as to where to turn next.
+As you start to research exactly what your child’s diagnosis means, you may be bombarded with facts, information, and advice – you may be lost as to where to turn next.

 We want to hear your story.
-HIE Help Center is owned by ABC Law Centers (a birth injury law firm).
-The intake team at ABC Law Centers is here to listen to every detail of what you and your family may have gone through during labor and delivery.
-Although we are not doctors can cannot provide medical advice, our team can provide you with resources specifically tailored to your situation.
-Our team has reviewed and handled thousands of cases and is trained to recognize if there may have been medical malpractice that lead to your child’s diagnosis, and we can advise if taking legal action may be beneficial to you and your family.
+HIE Help Center is owned by ABC Law Centers, a birth injury law firm helping families since 1997.
+Our intake team is here to listen to every detail of what you and your family may have gone through during labor and delivery.
+Although we are not doctors and cannot provide medical advice, our team can provide resources specifically tailored to your situation.
+Our team is trained to recognize if there may have been medical malpractice that lead to your child’s diagnosis, and we can advise if taking legal action may be beneficial to you and your family.

 Call us at (888) 329-0122 to speak with a member of our intake team.